kraxarn/ce2/readme.md

 So why use something like this over SFML?
 Portability of SDL I guess.

-## External dependencies
+## Third-party dependencies
-External dependencies required to build/run the engine:
+Third-party dependencies required to build/run the engine (included in the thirdparty directory):
 * [SDL2](https://github.com/libsdl-org/SDL)
 * [SDL2_ttf](https://github.com/libsdl-org/SDL_ttf)